-The Board finds based on a preponderance of the credible evidence that the employer did not meet its burden of demonstrating that the claimant's actions rose to the level of gross misconduct within the meaning of $\S$ 8-1002.
+The Board finds based on a preponderance of the credible evidence that the employer has met its burden of demonstrating that the claimant's actions rose to the level of gross misconduct within the meaning of \S 8-1002.
+The decision shall be reversed for the reasons stated herein and in the hearing examiner's decision.